Hipomenes/hipomenes.github.io/_posts/2018-12-12-david-s-integrated-research-environment.md

 ![Autocompletion.]({{"/assets/david-ire5.jpg" | absolute_url}})

-Finally, this is how a PDF looks like:
+Finally, this is how a PDF looks like, via PANDOC-XeLaTeX conversion:

 ![PDF output.]({{"/assets/david-ire3.jpg" | absolute_url}})